rmanaem/COMP353WarmUp/README.md

 ## License

-Covid web tracker is developed under the terms of MIT License.
+Covid web tracker is licensed under the terms of [MIT License](LICENSE).